bytesbydave/algorithms/Qustions/javascript.md

 ### How does garbage collection work?

-- automatic memory management mechanism that reclaims memory opccupied by objects and variables that are no longer in use by the program
+- automatic memory management mechanism that reclaims memory occupied by objects and variables that are no longer in use by the program

 ### How to make a single page app SEO friendly